ShieldMyFiles/duly-noted/ts/index.ts.md

- Runs duly-typed using taking the consuing th [Config](.././ts/classes/IConfig.ts.md#Config)  file found as `/duly-noted.json`
+ Runs duly-typed using taking the consuing the @Config file found as `/duly-noted.json`

  Basic code flow is:

  1. parse the cofiguration options

- 2. get the files, and pass those to th [ReferenceParser](.././ts/modules/referenceParser.ts.md#ReferenceParser)
+ 2. get the files, and pass those to the [ReferenceParser](.././ts/modules/referenceParser.ts.md#ReferenceParser)

  3. output the reponse to either/both @Htmlgenerator or @MarkdownGenerator